Home Collections List of Top Pharma Mutual Funds in India (2025)

 Frequently Asked Questions (FAQs) on Pharma Mutual Funds

-Since Sectoral-Pharma Mutual Funds are equity funds i.e. they invest in stocks of companies, you need to stay invested for at least 5 years.
+Sectoral Pharma Mutual Funds invest in stocks of companies, so stay invested for at least 5 years.

-2. Where do the Pharma and Healthcare Mutual Funds invest?
+2. Where do pharma and healthcare sector mutual funds invest?

-These best healthcare mutual funds in India hunt for growth in companies developing or selling drugs, medical devices, and healthcare services, from giants to biotech startups.
+The best healthcare mutual funds in India seek growth in companies that develop or sell drugs, medical devices, and healthcare services, from large corporations to biotech startups.

-On average, pharma sector mutual funds have provided annualized returns of 22.33% over the past 5 years.
-The annualized returns for the 3-year and 10-year periods stand at 15.66% and 16.28% respectively.
-Investors should comprehend both the growth potential and challenges confronted by agricultural companies.
+Pharma sector mutual funds have delivered average annual returns of 22.33% over the past 5 years.
+The annual returns for the 3-year and 10-year periods are 15.66% and 16.28% respectively.
+Investors should understand the growth potential and challenges faced by these companies.

-Investors holding a large corpus can potentially diversify their portfolio by allocating a portion to sector schemes like Pharma.
-Therefore, it’s advisable, to invest 5-10% of their portfolio in these schemes.
-However, it’s important to do your own research and/or consult a financial advisor before investing.
+Investors with a large corpus can diversify their portfolio by putting 5-10% into sector schemes like Pharma.
+Always do your own research or consult a financial advisor before investing.

-Pharma mutual funds in India generally don’t have lock-in periods, giving you flexibility to redeem your investment anytime.
+Pharma mutual funds in India generally have no lock-in period, allowing you to redeem your investment anytime.